 Emergency Savings Is A Must

 Another consideration is whether the married couple has an emergency savings fund.

-This is a MUST in our lives, and I hope everyone married or not has one bank account dedicated only for emergencies.
+This is a MUST in our lives, and I hope everyone married or not, has one bank account dedicated only to emergencies.

 We invest our TFSA, so it’s just another investment account that we don’t touch.

 The max amount you can put into your TFSA for 2022 is $6000, which hasn’t changed since 2019.

 Related Read: What Happens to Your TFSA when you die?

 If worse came to worse and we had to pull money from the TFSA, so be it, but emergency savings are ideal.

 Spouse #1 Bank Account is a spending account

 Spouse #2 Bank Account is a spending account